kurealnum/cs-highschool/2022-2023/Module5/capstone/README.md

+# Route descriptions

+/: Retursn what is basically the home page, I.e. the index, help page, ect.
+Displays basic info on the API

+/types_of_emissions: Returns the types of emissions that this dataset contains

+/pollution_info: Returns the amount of pollution for each country, with the option to sort by "amount" of pollution in either ascending or descending.
+URI should look something like: /pollution_info/asc/carbon_dioxide_co2_emissions_without_land_use_land_use_change_and_forestry_lulucf_in_kilotonne_co2_equivalent/2010

+/all_countries: Returns all the countries supported/shown in this dataset

+/years_supported: Returns the years supported in the dataset

+/h_l_polluting_countries: Returns the highest or lowest polluting country for a certain year.
+URI should look like this: /h_l_polluting_countries/lowest/carbon_dioxide_co2_emissions_without_land_use_land_use_change_and_forestry_lulucf_in_kilotonne_co2_equivalent/2000

+/difference_in_pollution: Returns the difference in pollution across a period of time for a certain country

 # Overview
 Hi there!
 This is a school project that will likely be to the scale of my personal projects.
 Let me paste everything in the project description, so we can better understand what I'm talking about